Hot, Humid Weather Likely In Karachi On Saturday - UrduPoint

 The Meteorological department on Friday forecast hot and humid weather in the metropolis during the next 24 hours

-Hot/very hot and dry weather is likely to prevail over the province.
-However windy conditions may prevail in Sukkur, Mirpurkhas, Hyderabad and Sh.Banazirabad divisions during evening spell during the next 24 hours.
+Dust-thunderstorm/rain is likely to occur at isolated places in Sukkur, Larkana divisions and western diarists of Hyderabad division.
+Hot/very hot and dry weather is likely to prevail elsewhere in Sindh during the next 24 hours.